Ergodic invariant measures on the space of geodesic currents: Introduction

 \begin{maintheorem}[Classification of ergodic invariant homogeneous measures on $\Curr$] Every locally finite $\Map(\S)$-invariant $d$-homogeneous ergodic measure on $\Curr(\S)$ is a positive multiple of one of the following: \begin{itemize} \item[(i)] the Thurston measure $m^{[\S,0]}_{N(\S)}=\Thu$ \item[(ii)] the measure $m^{[\R,c]}_d$ with $c\neq 0$ and $d>N(\S)$ large enough. \end{itemize} In part (ii) every $d>N(\S)+N(\R)$ works. \end{maintheorem}

-In particular, the Thurston measure $\Thu$ is the $d$-homogeneous measure with smallest $d$, and in fact the only one (up to multiples) with $d=N(\S)$.
-This explains its frequent occurrence in counting problems with homogeneity $N(\S)$.
+In particular, the Thurston measure $\Thu$ is the $d$-homogeneous measure with smallest $d$, and actually the only one (up to multiples) with $d=N(\S)$.
+This explains its frequent occurrence in problems analogous to Mirzakhani's simple closed curve counting theorem \cite[Theorem 1.1]{Mir08}.
+In fact, using Theorem \ref{thm:locally-finite-homogeneous} we recover one of the main results of \cite{ES} (Proposition 4.1).

+However, we emphasize that there are quite natural counting problems that give rise to homogeneous measures of degree higher than $N(\S)$, and which thus cannot be governed by Thurston measure: see, for instance, Example \ref{ex:higher}.

-The proof of Theorem \ref{thm:locally-finite-homogeneous} relies on Theorem \ref{thm:main} and on an estimate of the volume of unit balls in $\ML_\R(\S)$ for a wandering subsurface $\R$ of $\S$.
+The proof of Theorem \ref{thm:locally-finite-homogeneous} relies on Theorem \ref{thm:main}, on an estimate of the volume of unit balls in $\ML_\R(\S)$ for a wandering subsurface $\R$ of $\S$ (Lemma \ref{lemma:estimate-ball}) and on the following result that will be proven in Appendix \ref{app}.